 Before I even started at my university, I had already talked to almost three dozen faculty and staff members on the phone and in person to ensure that I would not have any disruptions in receiving my approved classroom and housing accommodations.
-Because of this, I was able to learn what staff members would best help me advocate for myself and that would help me while I was in the classroom or in my dorm.
+Because of this, I was able to learn what staff members to meet in college and who would best help me advocate for myself and that would help me while I was in the classroom or in my dorm.
 Here are ten staff members that I highly recommend talking to before move-in or the first day of classes.
-Please note that some colleges might have more than one person in these positions.

 Disability Services Coordinator

-Before I even applied to my university, I interviewed the Disability Services office multiple times about how they handled students with low vision (read more about my questions here).
+Before I even applied to my university, I interviewed the Disability Services office multiple times about how they handled students with low vision.
 Luckily, the department is very proactive, allowing students to set up accommodations before any problems sink in, and I was assigned a coordinator that specifically worked with students who were blind or had low vision.
-The first staff member I worked with was a wonderful resource and helped me write out an accommodation plan that ensured I would receive all of my services I can’t say enough nice things about them.
-Read more about my experiences setting up a file here.
+The first staff member I worked with was a wonderful resource and helped me write out an accommodation plan that was similar to my IEP in high school, which was helpful for the first day of class.

 Assistive Technology Specialist